unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit2.md

 Today I will be covering Solutions 11 through 25, so if you haven't completed Levels 1-10 in __Bandit__ then I **highly** suggest you do so before you advance to the higher levels; since 1-10 provides you with a good basic foundation for the future levels.
 You can read my write-up and solutions for 1-10 [here](https://jhalon.github.io/over-the-wire-bandit1/)!

-Also remember folks, if you get stuck on a level... don't just look up the solution!
+And remember folks, if you get stuck on a level... don't just look up the solution!
 Google the question you have, and read any of the "__Helpful Reading Materials__" posted in each level.
 The point of these wargames is to learn, and not just copy!

 So, without further adieu... let's begin!